Who Were The Tudor Kings and Queens?

 Tragedy struck in 1502 when the heir to the throne, Prince Arthur, died.
 The following year saw the death of Elizabeth of York shortly after giving birth to a daughter, Katherine who also died.
 With only one surviving son, Henry VII was concerned for the succession.
 He considered re-marrying but negotiations came to nothing.

 King Henry VII made changes to the way crown finances were collected and when he died in 1509 England was a rich and prosperous country.
+He was succeeded by his son, Henry.

 King Henry VIII 1509 – 1547

-King Henry VIIIHenry VIII is the best known of the Tudor kings and queens, he was the second son of Henry VII and was destined for a life in religion.
+Henry VIII is the best known of the Tudor kings and queens, he was the second son of Henry VII and was destined for a life in religion.
 He became heir to the throne after his brother, Arthur, died and succeeded his father in 1509.
 He married his brother’s widow, Catherine of Aragon, two months after becoming king.
 Their son, Henry, born in 1511 lived for just six weeks but their daughter, Mary, born in 1516 thrived.

 Around 1527 Henry became concerned that his lack of male heir was a punishment from God for marrying his brother’s widow.
 He was also infatuated with Anne Boleyn and wanted a divorce so he could re-marry.
 Thomas Wolsey, his chief minister, was instructed to get him a divorce.
 However, Catherine refused to agree to a divorce and the Pope continually delayed passing judgement on Henry’s marriage.
 Thomas Wolsey fell from favour and was replaced by Thomas Cromwell.
 Determined to marry Anne Boleyn, Henry agreed to separate from Rome and become Head of the Church in England.